Lypiatt Park: Twentieth century

 The Lypiatt Park estate was broken up and sold in 1919.
 W.J.
 Gwyn bought the house and most of the estate, and settled there in the late 1920s with his sister and brother-in-law, Judge H.B.D.
 Woodcock.
-The latter continued to live there after their death with his daughter, Isla Woodcock, until it was sold in 1951/2, when they moved to Jaynes Court, nearby.
+After the death of Gwyn and his sister, Judge Woodcock continued to live there with his daughter, Isla, until it was sold in 1951/2, when they moved to Jaynes Court, nearby.

 In 1959, by then in some disrepair, it was purchased by the Modernist British sculptor, Lynn Chadwick (1914–2003), whose expressionistic, figurative works in welded iron and bronze earned him international acclaim.
-Chadwick restored the house and died there on April 25, 2003, since when his heirs have put forward proposals to open to the public an area of the park in order create a permanent display for his sculpture collection.
+Chadwick restored the house and died there on April 25, 2003, after which his heirs have put forward proposals to open to the public an area of the park in order create a permanent display for his sculpture collection.

 In 2018, Justin Hayward recounted that he wrote the Moody Blues hit Tuesday Afternoon on a Tuesday afternoon while visiting the park.

+Historic listing designations

+Lypiatt Park is a Grade I listed building.
+A granary and a dovecote, both with medieval origins, also have Grade I listings.